caylab/emphasize/README.md

-Highlights custom words or word groups in a text.
+Highlight text, words or word groups within a text, using custom styles.

 This package has no issue with numbers or special characters in the text or highlighted words.
 It can also easily handle overlapping words or words embedded within each other.